by Robert McIntosh6 February '19

 Alienation from God

 When an individual is being withdrawn or separated from a group, person, or situation to which he was formerly attached – it leads to alienation or estrangement.

 God created human beings.
-Our design is to be more like God than any other creature, yet we have free will to choose whether we want follow our God or be our own gods.
+Our design is to be more like God than any other creature, yet we have free will to choose whether we want to follow our God or be our own gods.
 This choice determines whether we live as aliens or as His beloved children.
 We are born with a sin nature that makes us challenge God’s holiness, making it impossible to please Him in any way.
-We live in a state of alienation, regardless of how good we try to be because God standard is perfection, and none of us can meet that.
+We live in a state of alienation, regardless of how excellent we try to be because God standard is perfection, and none of us can meet that.

-When we act contrary to our believes, we experience shame and self-alienation.
+When we act contrary to our beliefs, we experience shame and self-alienation.
 Like Adam and Eve, when we sin, the nakedness of trust is replaced by a cloak of defensiveness.
 No matter how attractive and pleasurable sin may seem, it has a diminishing and disintegrating effect on our inner selves.

-A question arise, is God an entity of this universe or something outside of it?
+A question arises, is God an entity of this universe or something outside of it?
 For reality to work anything must correspond to our scientific understanding of it.
 So if we look at the vastness of space and our evolutionary model, God may be an alien species one-million-years ahead of us.

 But most people do not desire to worship an alien.
-They want something that exists outside of reality, unknown to science but if it reaches into our world to interfere with things, then it must be measurable by science.
+They want something that exists outside of reality, unknown to science, but if it reaches into our world to interfere with things, then it must be measurable by science.